Protect your military family today. Call: phone icon1-800-522-5221

 Long-Term Care Insurance

 Coverage through private or military-related long-term care insurance policies can be very expensive.
 The long-term care insurance market has withstood higher-than-normal usage of many of these policies and several of these companies have folded or been acquired.
 Also, premiums have been going up each year on average.
-As of 2021, the average private long-term care insurance premium for a 60-year-old couple is $283 a month.
+As of 2024, the average premium for private long-term care insurance for a 60-year-old couple is approximately $2,600 annually, or about $217 per month, depending on the selected coverage and options.

 Military employees or retirees and their spouses can potentially access long-term care insurance benefits through the Federal Long-Term Care Insurance Program.
 Qualified relatives can also apply, including domestic partners, parents, parents-in-law and adult children.